 Showing pre-approval to buyers can also give you an edge in the market as it means less waiting around on their end - it’s a win-win.

-You need to have at least 5% genuine savings plus enough funds to cover fees and charges.
+You’ll generally need at least 5% in genuine savings, plus enough to cover fees and charges.